casework/CASE-Implementation-Volatility/README.md

 - Designation of versions of CASE and UCO the project supports.
 - Follow Semantic Versioning (SEMVER).

-This POC is not ontology-correct!
+This implementation is not ontology-correct!
 However, it attempts to adhere to v0.1.0 of CASE.
 This repository contains a sub-set of [Volatility](https://github.com/volatilityfoundation/volatility/) plugins that produce output in the [CASE](https://github.com/casework/CASE) format.

 These plugins have been taken from core Volatility plugins and adapted the output to produce CASE JSON-LD.
-These currently are **proof-of-concept only**, and may not fully comply to the CASE ontology as it is an evolving standard.
+The Alpha status of this code means it may not fully comply to the CASE ontology as it is an evolving standard.

 This repository takes the following plugins from the [Volatility framework](https://github.com/volatilityfoundation/volatility/) and converts the output to CASE format: